HPC

 export APPTAINER_BINDPATH=$PWD

-• If these steps were successful, all Neurodesk containers will be listed
+• If these steps are successful, the help will be displayed

 Adding your containers to lmod

-• To add each container to module search path, run the following:
+• To add each container to the module search path, run the following:

 module use $PWD/local/containers/modules/

-• It may be a good idea to add this to your .bashrc if this is working.
+• It may be a good idea to add this to your .bashrc if it works.
 When adding to your .bashrc you will need to replace $PWD to point to the correct path, i.e.

 module use ~/neurocommand/local/containers/modules/

-• It is very important to set the SINGULARITY_BINDPATH variable in your .bashrc as well.
-This variable needs to contain all directories you want to access with the Neurodesk tools:
+• It is very important to also set the SINGULARITY_BINDPATH or the APPTAINER_BINDPATH variable in your .bashrc.
+This variable must contain a comma-separated list of directories you want to access with the Neurodesk tools.

 e.g.: